frectonz/optionem/README.md

 The api of this library is made to resemble the one in rust.

-This library can only be used with typescript because `Option<T>` is an interface.

 This library can be used for

 - Network Requests